ShreyankGopal/CropGaurd/README.md

-#  AgriAid: Smart Crop Health & Farmer Support Platform
+#  CropGaurd: Smart Crop Health & Farmer Support Platform

-AgriAid is an intelligent web application designed to assist farmers in diagnosing plant diseases, finding remedies, and connecting with a vibrant farming community.
-From disease prediction to interactive support, AgriAid aims to empower farmers with technology and shared knowledge.
+CropGaurd is an intelligent web application designed to assist farmers in diagnosing plant diseases, finding remedies, and connecting with a vibrant farming community.
+From disease prediction to interactive support, CropGaurd aims to empower farmers with technology and shared knowledge.

 ##  Features